Day two: Thursday 12 June 2014

 Nathan Hayes, IT director, Osborne Clarke

 Marketing professionals salivate at the opportunities that big data can provide, pulling key insights from huge stores of data to guide the business's most strategic decisions.
 However, big data may also equal big risk.
 It's a challenge to protect vast amounts of data from a great variety of sources and that may contain many unexpected privacy land-mines.
-If your enterprise wants big data benefits with minimum risk, then you need to start building your overall Information Governance plan now.
+If your enterprise wants big data benefits with minimal risk, then you need to start building your overall information governance plan now.

 Chair: Matthew Ravden, chief strategy officer, Mimecast

 Richard Elson, director of information services, Trowers & Hamlins

 10.45 Discussion: from theoretical innovation to practical nirvana - making hard change easier

 Client, competitive and internal pressures are forcing firms to change business models and practices.
 In response, organisations are looking to adopt new technologies and new business practices.
 But, as any IT professional knows, executing change that is actually welcomed by lawyers and truly delivers promised results can be a difficult proposition.
 Even if technologies work flawlessly, navigating change management and user adoption are complex and risky pursuits (particularly in a world where the status quo is comfortable and fine enough for many).
 This session will explore proven approaches IT can take to make innovation stick and enable significant improvement at any firm.

 11.30 Interactive focus group